okeeffed/developer-notes/manual/Design-Patterns/Creational-Patterns.md

 }
 ```

 Next, we need to define our `PizzaBuilder`.
-This builder will be an abstract class that defines the required methods and set the base for our concrete builders to extend from:
+This builder will be an abstract class that defines the required methods and set the base for our concrete builders to extend from.

+Note: an abstract class cannot have an instance created.
+This is incredibly important.
+The instances created in the program will be done by our concrete builders later.

 ```javascript
 abstract class PizzaBuilder {